mslusarz/csv-nix-tools/README.md

 - csv-users - lists system users

 Filtering/processing tools:
+- csv-avg - takes an average of numerical column(s)
 - csv-cat - concatenates input files
 - csv-concat - creates new column by concatenation of columns and user-defined strings
 - csv-count - counts number of columns and/or rows